Myanmar: EU threatens sanctions against military junta | DW | 22.02.2021

 With the death toll rising in Myanmar, world leaders have repeated their calls for the military junta to step down.

-The EU said it was poised to impose sanctions against the military leaders in Myanmar according to a joint statement released after EU foreign ministers met in Brussels on Monday.
+The European Union is poised to impose sanctions against the military leaders in Myanmar, according to a joint statement released after EU foreign ministers met in Brussels on Monday.

 On Monday, the EU said it was "ready to adopt restrictive measures targeting those directly responsible for the military coup and their economic interests."